-- Girl in a Box: After cutting her arms, Nick puts Helena in a box.
+- Girl in a Box: After cutting off her arms, Nick puts Helena in a box.

 - "The Reason You Suck" Speech: Helena has several of these to deliver to Nick, calling him clingy and petty and viciously emasculates him every chance she gets.

-- Twist Ending: The whole movie from the first amputation onwards was a dream that Nick had.
+- Twist Ending: The whole movie from the first amputation onward was a dream that Nick had.